rgeraldporter/inquiry-monad/README.md

 Note that the descriptive string (e.g., `'is the score higher than 10?'`) is only used for documentation purposes, as well as for `.informant` output.

 `Question` has a strict API for construction, and helps validate you are using Inquiry correctly.

+### Receipt

+_Added in 0.28_

+This addition to the base value of any Inquiry keeps track of all questions and results.

+More will be build off of this in future releases.

 </details>